 - Read More

-The toe nail is susceptible to trauma in so many ways.
 The most common injury to the nail is a bruise beneath the nail called a subungual hematoma.
 The bruise (hematoma) forms beneath the nail (subungual) when the nail is compressed or avulsed (pulled away) from the underlying nail bed.
-More severe injuries to the nail include lacerations to the nail bed and crush injuries to the soft tissue and bone.
+More severe injuries to the nail include partial or complete loss of the nail, lacerations to the nail bed and crush injuries to the soft tissue and bone.

 Bruising beneath the nail